-Maurantonio-sensei is a native New Yorker.
+Joe Maurantonio (sensei) is a native New Yorker.
 After years of martial arts training, he found his passion in ninjutsu.
 In 1983, he formally began training with Stephen K. Hayes and Darryl Caldwell.
-In 1986, Joe met Hatsumi-sensei and founded the Bujinkan New York Dojo a year later.
+In 1986, Joe met Hatsumi-sensei and founded the Bujinkan New York Dojo a year later (1987).
 In 1991, he was awarded the title of shidoshi (士道師, teacher of the warrior way).
 He is a senior member of the American Shidoshi Kai, member of the International Bujinkan Hombu and is editor of Hatsumi-sensei's book Ninpo: Wisdom for Life.
-Throughout his four decades of continuous training, he has trained regularly with Hatsumi-soke and other senior Bujinkan instructors from Japan, Australia, Europe, and the USA.
+Throughout his four decades of continuous Bujinkan training, he has practiced regularly with Hatsumi-soke and other senior Bujinkan instructors from Japan, Australia, Europe, and the USA.
 Maurantonio also runs Kihon Press, a small publishing company dedicated to the martial arts.

 Glenn Catania, shidoshi

 Catania-sensei is a lifelong New Yorker but moved to Long Island in 2003.
-He has been training in Togakure ninpo taijutsu since 1986 when he joined a small Bujinkan training group in the Bronx.
+He has been training in Togakure ninpo taijutsu since the Fall of 1985 when he joined a small Bujinkan training group in the Bronx.
 Catania-sensei first met Hatsumi-soke at the 1991 Texas Taikai.
-He is the oldest, most senior student of Maurantonio-shihan and currently runs a small training group of his own called the Bujinkan Nassau Dojo.
+He is the oldest, most senior student of Maurantonio-shihan and currently runs a small training group called the Bujinkan Nassau Dojo.
 Catania-sensei continues his weekly training at the Bujinkan New York Dojo.